hxndsky/hxndsky/README.md

 ## Hey there!
 I'm Hendskyy

 ### About Me
-- I am Currently Working as Freelance Frontend Developer.
+- I am currently working as Freelance Frontend Developer.
 - I like to explore new technologies and develop web solutions and quick hacks.
 - I'm currently studying Computer Science and Information Technology at Dian Nuswantoro University.
 - I'm on track for learning more about Laravel, Web3, & Python.